How to Buy Your First Home

-We’re here to make the process easier.
-The following steps will put you on the path toward homeownership and hopefully ease some of the stress.
+This is a life-changing endeavor to be sure.
+But the following steps will put you on the path toward homeownership — and hopefully ease some of the stress that comes with it.

 - Steps for Buying a House for the First Time